Ensuring a modernized safe, secure, and effective nuclear weapons stockpile

-LLNL's foremost responsibility is to ensure the performance of the nation's nuclear arsenal.
-The knowledge gained through experiments, theory, and simulations is applied to assess the condition of stockpile weapons and to develop and certify needed modifications with confidence in the absence of additional nuclear tests.
+LLNL’s foremost responsibility is to ensure the performance of the nation’s nuclear arsenal without nuclear testing.
+Knowledge gained through experiments, theory, and simulations is applied to assess the condition of current weapons and pursue programs that modernize the stockpile and weapons production processes.

 Annual Stockpile Assessment

-In FY 2020, LLNL completed Cycle 25 of the annual stockpile assessment.
-The process included a formal comprehensive peer review by the nuclear design laboratories (Livermore and Los Alamos) of each other’s weapon systems.
-Experiments performed by Laboratory scientists and enhancements to physics and engineering simulation codes improved predictability and strengthened the technical foundation that supports assessments and certification of weapons.
-LLNL also completed needed surveillance and analysis activities to assess the condition of and sustain the B83-1, W80-1, and W87-0 stockpile systems.
+In FY 2022, LLNL completed Cycle 27 of the annual stockpile assessment.
+The process included a formal comprehensive peer review between LLNL and Los Alamos National Laboratory of each other’s weapons systems.
+Laboratory scientists performed experiments and enhanced physics and engineering simulation codes to improve predictability and strengthen the technical foundation that supports assessments and certification of weapons.
+LLNL also completed needed surveillance, testing, and analysis activities to assess the condition of and sustain the B83, W80-1, and W87-0 stockpile systems.

 Stockpile Modernization Programs

-LLNL is partnered with Sandia National Laboratories as the design agencies to develop and certify the W80-4 warhead for the bomber-delivered Long-Range Standoff missile.
-The Laboratory is making excellent progress in the life-extension program (LEP), which is about halfway through Phase 6.3 (engineering development).
-In addition to numerous design reviews, major efforts focused on issuing engineering releases to the production plants and supporting concurrent activities of the U.S. Air Force and its contractors.
-The design of the nuclear explosives package (NEP) is mature and only one major downselect decision remains.
-The plans to refurbish or replace aging components and materials include use of new manufacturing methods that minimize costs, increase throughput, and reduce the use of environmentally sensitive materials and processes.
+LLNL is partnered with Sandia National Laboratories (SNL) as the design agencies to develop and certify the W80-4 warhead for the bomber-delivered Long-Range Standoff (LRSO) missile.
+The Laboratory is making excellent progress in Phase 6.3 (development engineering) of the W80-4 Life-Extension Program (LEP) and preparing for entry into Phase 6.4 (production engineering).
+Programmatic activities include executing baseline design reviews, completing multiple high-fidelity engineering tests, activities to improve product producibility, and supporting U.S. Air Force LRSO flight-test activities.
+The plans to refurbish or replace aging components and materials in the W80-4 include using new manufacturing methods that minimize costs, increase throughput, and reduce the need for environmentally sensitive materials and processes.

 Stockpile Stewardship Experiments